-We are engaged in research and utilisation of aquatic resources in the field of food technology and nutrition.
+We are engaged in research and utilisation of aquatic resources in the field of food technology.
 We identify substances from marine sources (such as algae, mussels, fishery by-products, fish cells) and develop processes for the production of novel food products and ingredients.
 These products represent high-quality and safe end products that also take into account aspects such as health and sustainability.

 Attention to macroalgae as an innovative resource is increasing in Europe.
 They are a renewable resource that does not require arable land or fresh water and binds CO2 in the process.
 Besides the sustainability aspects, their ingredients also have an enormous potential for healthy human nutrition.
 Macroalgae have a high protein and fibre content, as well as many vitamins and minerals.
 These ingredients have antioxidant, anti-inflammatory and antimicrobial effects and their use in food can lead to health-promoting effects.
 In order to exploit this potential, we are working on both the direct use of macroalgae in food and the development of novel and functional ingredients from this raw material.